 Our current favorite is the Citi ThankYou Preferred Card for College Students.
-We reviewed it above if you want the full details, but we can sum up things quickly for you now:
+We reviewed it above if you want the full details, but we've summed up the high points below:

 - Score points for every qualifying purchase, then redeem them for student-inspired rewards